Charles M. Wormington, PhD,OD, FAAO

 Role At Salus University:

-- Professor, Researcher, Staff Biophysicist of the Light and Laser Institute, Chairman of the Institutional Review Board, member of the Institutional Animal Use and Care Committee, member of Committee on Academic Promotion.
+- Professor in all four colleges of the University, Researcher, Chairman of the Salus Institutional Review Board, member of the Institutional Animal Use and Care Committee, member of the Committee on Academic Promotion, staff Biophysicist of the Light and Laser Institute

-- Expertise: biophysics and laser technology, public health genomics, research compliance and ethics
+- Expertise: biophysics and ophthalmic laser technology, genetics/genomics, research ethics and compliance

 - Ophthalmic Lasers, Genetics